-Documentational and other requirements for application for licence
+Documentational and Other Requirements for Application for Licence

-- 10. (i) For antibiotic imports (under regulations 5A(1)), applications should be made in writing, including the following information: - Importer's name and address; - Name and location of the manufacturers of the goods; - Details of the goods (whether raw material or formulated product); - Quantity and distribution (end-use). - (ii) For goods in Schedule 8 (Regulation 5H refer): - Importer's name and address; - Exporter's name and address; - Full details of the product proposed for import; - Information on proposed end-use; - Supervising doctor's prescription, if applicable; - Depending on the nature of the goods and the intended purposes, further documentation or evidence may be required for consideration. - 11.
+- 10. (i) For antibiotic imports (under Regulation 5A(1)), applications should be made in writing, including the following information: - importer's name and address; - name and location of the manufacture of the goods;

+- details of the goods (whether raw material or formulated product); - quantity and distribution (end-use). - (ii) For goods in Schedule 8 (Regulation 5H refers): - importer's name and address; - exporter's name and address; - full details of the product proposed for import; - supervising doctor's prescription, if applicable; - depending on the nature of the goods and the intended purposes, further documentation or evidence may be required. - 11.
 Import authorization is usually issued in the form of a permit (Form T26), but may be by letter of authority. - 12.
 No. - 13.
 No.

-Conditions of licensing
+Conditions of Licensing

-- 14. Permits may apply to one consignment only, or remain valid for successive consignments within a stated period (usually two years maximum).

-- 15. No.

-- 16. No.

-17. Conditions may be applied regarding the custody, use, disposal or distribution of the imported goods.
+- 14. Permits may apply to one consignment only, or remain valid for successive consignments within a stated period (usually two years maximum). - 15.
+No. - 16.
+No. - 17.
+Conditions may be applied regarding the custody, use, disposal or distribution of the imported goods.